South Mimms: St Giles' Church, South Mimms

 The lead roof of the nave was replaced by slates in 1823 and the gabled roof of the chantry by a flat leaded roof and a battlement before 1849.
 In 1846 a flint-and-brick wall was built at the west end of the church and Lord Salisbury, as lay rector, was asked to repair the chancel.
 In 1848 he still had not done so and the vestry resolved on legal proceedings.
 By 1876 the fabric was causing concern and the vestry accordingly appointed George Edmund Street to carry out a complete restoration.
 The church was re-opened in 1878, after the plaster had been stripped from the exterior, a south porch built, and a battlement added to the south wall to give height to the nave.
 Inside, the lath-and-plaster ceilings were taken out but the timber roof of the aisle was preserved; whitewash and white paint were removed, the box pews were replaced by oak ones based on the design of two which had survived from the 16th century, and a stone pulpit and an oak roodloft were installed.
 No stained glass had been introduced into the church since 1541, but in 1889 the central light of the east window was filled with Munich glass and in 1894 more stained glass was inserted.

 In 1552 the church possessed a pair of organs.
 A barrel organ had been introduced in 1813, although the innovation was not welcomed by all the parishioners, and a new organ was built in the chantry in 1889.
 The square baptismal font dates from the 13th century and has 14th-century panelling on the pier.
 Its cover, designed by Sir Ninian Comper in 1938, is supported on four gilt pillars.

 The notable collection of monuments includes 15th- to 18th-century brasses to members of the Frowyk, Ewer, Harrison, Hodsden, and Ketterick families, including one commemorating Thomas Frowyk (d.
 1448), his wife, and nineteen children.
 Wall-monuments include an early-17th-century memorial, with a death's-head and carrying the arms of the Nowell family, and memorials to William Adams by Thomas Denman and Mary Dakin by William Spratt.
 There are 17th-century floor-slabs to the families of Norbury, Marsh, Howkins, Adderley, and Ewer, and a canopied altar-tomb with some Renaissance features, perhaps that of Henry Frowyk (d.
 1527).
 In the north chapel there is a canopied tomb in an earlier style bearing the arms of Frowyk impaled with those of Throckmorton, Aske, Knollys, and Lewknor, and with an effigy of a man in armour adorned with the Frowyk leopard's head; it is probably that of Henry's son Thomas, who died by 1527.
 The churchyard contains a large monument to Sir John Austen, MP (d.
 1742).
+Its entry gate is dedicated to Dr. Frederick Brittain (1893-1969), a distinguished classical scholar and former Churchwarden.